khonsulabs/bonsaidb-www/content/blog/2022-05-22-durable-writes.md

 - `ftruncate` to extend a file does not fully initialize newly allocated pages with zeroes and may take shortcuts instead.
 This makes using `sync_file_range` on space allocated with `ftruncate` or similar operations unsafe to use.
+- Even with all of these conditions being met, volatile write caches on the disk must be disabled to ensure full durability.

 ## {{ anchor(text = "Mac OS/iOS: Does F_BARRIERFSYNC provide durable writes?" )}}